pdidev/pdi/plugins/catalyst/README.md

 | real | plain or simple quoted | 1.22 or '1.22'|

-# License
+## License

 This repository is under the Apache 2.0 license, see NOTICE and LICENSE file.

-The test case is a modification of the Catalyst2 CxxFullExample code from the ParaView source code, licenced under BSD-3-Clauses.
+The test case (in '/plugins/catalyst/tests') is a modification of the Catalyst2 CxxFullExample code from the ParaView source code, licenced under BSD-3-Clauses.

 Developed by Kitware SAS (Kitware Europe), motivated by the [NumPEx](https://numpex.org/) program.